KatherLab/Pathology_Adversarial/README.md

 This is important to notice that this repository follows exactly the same procedure as https://github.com/KatherLab/HIA.
 So it is recommended to check the initial repository, to be able to use the pathology_adversarial scripts.

+## Example data

+## System requirements

+## Installation guide
+Please install Python (e.g. Anaconda) on your system, download the codes here and run it.
+No installation required.

+## Demo

+## Instructions for use